Trout Fishing Guide: Complete Guide to Catching Rainbow, Brown, Brook, and Lake Trout

 Best Nymphs for Trout

-Add split shot or use a strike indicator to keep your nymph in the feeding zone.
+Pinch on a split shot or hang the nymph under a strike indicator to keep it down in the feeding zone.

 Best Streamers for Trout